Vector35/binaryninja-api/docs/guide/types/debuginfo.md

 `.dSYM` packages are often provided as application bundles.
 Binary Ninja currently does not support extracting the actual `.dSYM` file out of the package for parsing, so you may need to provide a full path for Binary Ninja to correctly parse.

 For example, you could have the file `hello.macho` that you would like to import debug info for.
 Thankfully, you also have `hello.dSYM`.
 So you open `hello.macho` with options, find the "External Debug Info File" and provide the `hello.dSYM` file.
 When the file opens, you notice that no information was imported and the log reads "No available/valid parsers for file."
 This is because `hello.dSYM` is a bundle.
 The actual path you needed to provide for the "External Debug Info File" setting would look something like `hello.dSYM/Contents/Resources/DWARF/hello`.

-### Importing from External Files

-If Binary Ninja chooses the wrong PDB to import debug information from, or you have an external DWARF file you with to import the debug information from, you'll need to explicitly set the "External Debug Info File" setting field (`analysis.debugInfo.external`), or use the menu action `Analysis` -> `Import Debug Info from External File`.